Once you're here

 Remember that, while things at first can feel very different, most students settle in quickly.
 There’s a lot happening around our campuses to keep you occupied and help you immerse yourself in our university life.

 We’ve got exciting plans to help you settle in, events to help you meet new friends and support services to make sure you get the most out of your time here.
-To help you prepare, we’ve created a Bucks Welcome section, which hosts everything you need to know before you get here, what to expect when you arrive, where the best places are for a night out, and more.
+To help you prepare, our Welcome to BNU section, will host everything you need to know before you get here, what to expect when you arrive, where the best places are for a night out, and more.

 And if you need further support, there’s plenty on offer – from help with any practical issues through our Students’ Union Advice Centre, to buddies, mentors, and support with your English for academic purposes.